-Our research study (2017-2022) will examine how mathematics undergraduates learn to use computer programming for mathematical investigation, simulation, and real-world modeling (or in short ‘progmatics’).
+Our research study (2017-2022) examines how post-secondary students (mathematics undergraduates) learn to use computer programming for mathematical investigation, simulation, and real-world modeling – in short, ‘progmatics’.
 The context for our naturalistic case study is a sequence of three mathematics courses offered over three years at Brock University (since 2001) in which students learn to use ‘progmatics’ through weekly labs and 14 ‘progmatics’ project assignments.
 For more on this course series, see Integration of Programming in the Undergraduate Mathematics Program at Brock University.

-- How do post-secondary mathematics students come to adopt ‘progmatics’ as an instrument for their own use?
+How do post-secondary mathematics students come to adopt ‘progmatics’ as an instrument for their own use?
 In other words, how do students learn to use programming for authentic pure or applied mathematical investigations?

-The theoretical framework grounding our work brings together concepts from: i) the instrumental approach (Guin & Trouche, 1999) to inform our understanding of technology integration in mathematics teaching and learning; ii) the work of Lave and Wenger (1991) on communities of practice (i.e., on ‘legitimate peripheral participation’) to inform our view of learning mathematics; and iii) the work of Weintrop et al. (2016) on computational thinking in mathematics education as well as the constructionism paradigm (Papert and Harel, 1991) to inform our understanding of ‘programming (for) mathematics’ (see Buteau, Muller, Mgombelo, & Sacristan, 2018
+The theoretical framework grounding our work brings together concepts from: i) the instrumental approach (Trouche, 2004; Drijvers et al., 2010) to inform our understanding of technology integration in mathematics teaching and learning; ii) the work of Lave and Wenger (1991) on communities of practice (i.e., on ‘legitimate peripheral participation’) to inform our view of learning mathematics; and iii) the work of Weintrop et al. (2016) on computational thinking in mathematics education as well as the constructionism paradigm (Papert and Harel, 1991) to inform our understanding of ‘programming (for) mathematics’ (see Buteau, Muller, Mgombelo, & Sacristan, 2018)

-We will use a mixed-method, iterative and case study design to document and analyze undergraduates’ learning of ‘progmatics’, their use of ‘progmatics’ beyond course requirements, and the ways teachers support undergraduates’ ‘progmatics’ learning.
+We use a mixed-method, iterative and case study design to document and analyze undergraduates’ learning of ‘progmatics’, their use of ‘progmatics’ beyond course requirements, and the ways instructors support undergraduates’ ‘progmatics’ learning.
 Our research participants include mathematics majors and future mathematics teachers enrolled in the Mathematics Integrated with Computers and Applications (MICA) I, II, and III courses at Brock University, along with course instructors and teaching assistants.
 Data collected yearly from students includes lab session reflections, ‘progmatics’ projects together with reflective journals, interviews, and questionnaires.
-Data from instructors will consist of interviews, lab session observations, and course materials.
+Data from instructors and teaching assistants consists of interviews, lab session field notes, and course materials.

-Our study will contribute to knowledge of how post-secondary students learn to use ‘progmatics’ — a contemporary way of doing and applying mathematics needed in STEM — and to the advancement of post-secondary mathematics/STEM education knowledge.
-It also will provide mathematics departments with a flexible teaching model to implement ‘progmatics’ in post-secondary programs.
+Our study contributes to the knowledge of how post-secondary students learn to use ‘progmatics’ — a contemporary way of doing and applying mathematics needed in STEM — and to the advancement of post-secondary mathematics/STEM education knowledge.
+It also provides mathematics departments with a flexible teaching model to implement ‘progmatics’ in post-secondary programs.